 The figure is up from a $25 billion estimate last month, an increase acting Pentagon Comptroller Jay Hurst attributed to “updated repair and replacement of equipment costs and also just general operational costs” associated with keeping forces deployed in the region.

 Hurst’s comments to the House Appropriations defense subcommittee came as Defense Secretary Pete Hegseth and other top officials made back-to-back Capitol Hill appearances to defend President Donald Trump’s $1.5 trillion Pentagon budget request for 2027.
+Hegseth framed the overall budget as the path to modernize the force and supercharge the defense industrial base, and he defended the cost of the conflict as necessary to prevent Iran from gaining a nuclear weapon.

-The new $29 billion estimate includes munitions expenditures, aircraft and equipment damage, operations and maintenance costs, and other expenses tied to Operation Epic Fury, the administration’s military campaign against Iran and its proxies.
+The new $29 billion estimate includes munitions expenditures, aircraft and equipment repair costs, operations and maintenance costs, and other expenses tied to Operation Epic Fury, the administration’s military campaign against Iran and its proxies.
 Hurst separately told lawmakers that replacement and repair costs alone account for roughly $24 billion of the estimate.

 “I have concerns about the use of reconciliation,” Cole told Hegseth.
 “I don’t have any concerns about the amount.”